xpladev/docs/content/en/develop/develop/core-modules/bank.md

 ## CW20 & ERC20 Support

-XPLA Chain's bank module has been extended to support both CosmWasm cw20 tokens and EVM erc20 tokens, allowing users to interact with these tokens using standard bank module commands without additional configuration.
+CONX Chain's bank module has been extended to support both CosmWasm cw20 tokens and EVM erc20 tokens, allowing users to interact with these tokens using standard bank module commands without additional configuration.

 ### Supported Token Types